Working with Query Parameters in C# HttpClient

 }

-The HttpClient class provides a straightforward way to make GET requests.
-Here’s a simple example:
+The HttpClient class makes it easy to make GET requests.
+Here is a simple example:

 using System;